CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.facts.md

 ### Facts for Prepared Statement lesson:

-Using `prepared statements` in executing the same SQL statement repeatedly helps against SQL injections.
-It contains `placeholders` instead of actual parameter values during execution which is useful against SQL injection attacks.
+A `prepared statement` also known as a parameterized statement is used to execute the same SQL statement repeatedly.

 Execution of a prepared statement consists of using `prepare()` and `execute()` methods.
+Using `placeholders` instead of actual parameter values during execution of a prepared statement is useful against SQL injection attacks because certain values are left unspecified.

 SQL injection `(SQLI)` is a code injection technique that alters SQL commands and exposes hidden data.
-It could bypass authentication then accesses, modifies and deletes data in a database.
+It could bypass authentication then accesses, modifies, and deletes data in a database.

 - The `PDO::prepare()` method prepares an SQL statement for execution using the `PDOStatement::execute()` method and returns a `PDOStatement` object.

 - The `PDOStatement::execute()` method executes a prepared statement and returns `true` on success or `false` on failure.

-- The `PDOStatement::fetchAll()` method fetches large result sets and returns either an array containing the remaining rows in the result set or an empty array.
+- The `PDOStatement::fetchAll()` method fetches a result set and returns an array of the remaining rows in a result set.

-`Placeholders` are used to substitute the input values during runtime to protect against SQL injection.
+`Placeholders` are used to substitute the input values in an SQL statement to protect against SQL injection.
 A `placeholder` is often indicated by a question mark `?` called `positional placeholder` or a colon followed by a variable name `:variable_name` called `named placeholder`.

 The example code below shows how to prepare and execute an SQL statement using different types of placeholder in PHP.